gabelula/rust-workshop/README.md

 ## To Do

-- finding ~4 TAs with Rust experience (2 found, 2 needed)
+- finding ~4 TAs with Rust experience (3 found, 1 needed)
-- a sponsor for lunch and childcare
+- a sponsor for lunch and childcare (DONE: Mozilla Diversity & Inclusion)
 - donations like Rust books
 - outreach

-## Organizer's Team
+## Organizing Team

 - Audrey Eschright (audrey@lifeofaudrey.com)
 - Gabriela Rodriguez (gaba @ twitter)